sckomoroh-dev/commutator/README.md

 This is draft version of the CNP protocol descriptionand of the Commutator description

 The target of the project it is a create a cross-platfrom client-server communication solution
+Note: This protocol is not support a big data transfer

 Linux:
 On the linux platfrom the communication with the server will be proceed thought the kernel module.